Scaling behavior of dissipative systems with imaginary gap closing: Scaling behavior of imaginary gap-closing systems with a nontrivial point-gap topology

 The imaginary gap-closing condition of this system remains $h_{x}\left( \beta\right) =0$ \cite{PhysRevB.109.214311}, that is, $\left\vert t_{0}\right\vert \leq\left\vert 2t_{1}\right\vert $.
 However, these imaginary gap-closing points are generally not saddle points of the corresponding nontrivial point-gap system.
 For $\phi=\pi/2$, the saddle points defined by $\frac{dE_{1,\pm}\left( \beta\right) }{d\beta}|_{\beta=\beta_{s}}=0$ satisfy the following equation:

 For nonzero $t_{0}$, the solutions of this equation do not lie in the unit circle $\left\vert \beta\right\vert =1$, implying that the corresponding energies are not part of the PBC spectrum.
 In contrast, the endpoints of the OBC spectra are attained for values of $\beta$ on the GBZ that correspond to the saddle points of $E_{1,\pm}\left( \beta\right) $, as shown in Figs.~\ref{fig4}(a) and \ref{fig4}(b).
 For a general model, not all saddle points are located on the GBZ \cite{xue2025non,llbb-pcgk}.
-Instead, they generally reside on the auxiliary generalized Brillouin zone (aGBZ) \cite{PhysRevLett.125.226402,PhysRevB.111.165407}.
+In fact, the corresponding characteristic equation $\det \left[ h\left( \beta \right) -E\right] =0$ gives an exact relation between $E$ and $\beta$.
+The saddle points are independent of the boundary conditions and are uniquely determined by the equation $\partial_{\beta}E(\beta)=0$, indicating that they correspond to double roots of the characteristic equation.
+Hence, these saddle points typically reside on the auxiliary generalized Brillouin zone (aGBZ) \cite{PhysRevLett.125.226402, PhysRevB.110.L140302,PhysRevB.111.165407}.

 The dynamics of such a nontrivial point-gap model also exhibit distinct features compared to the trivial point-gap model discussed in Sec.~\ref{sec3}.
 Here, we still consider the time evolution of the system under the initial conditions $\psi _{x}^{A}\left( 0\right) =\delta _{x,x_{0}}$ and $\psi _{x}^{B}\left( 0\right) =0$.
 The local Green's function $G_{A}\left( x_{0};t\right) $ exhibits different scaling behavior on two distinct time scales.
 In the short-time regime, the wave packet propagates within a finite range of the lattice and does not traverse the entire system.
 Thus, as evidenced in Figs.~\ref{fig4}(c) and \ref{fig4}(d), the dynamics of the local Green's function $G_{A}\left( x_{0};t\right) $ are identical for both PBC and OBC.
 This equivalence allows for the treatment of the system as an infinitely extended lattice, where the discrete momentum $k$ can be approximated by a continuous variable.
 It follows that $G_{A}\left( x_{0};t\right) $ admits an integral representation: